Learning Opportunity

 There are 12 places available on each course.
 Our aim is to create a tightly-knit cohort, supported by BLC to share their learning experience with one another and to find commonality for future connection.

-£775 including 5 nights accommodation in a private room with shared bathrooms.
+£775 including 4.5 learning days, 5 nights accommodation in a private room with shared bathrooms.
 Breakfast, lunch and dinner provided.
 Travel costs are not included.
-Payment by installment is available on request.
+Book your place.

 DEPOSIT TICKET

-To assist people who cannot pay the full fee to come on our course, we may be able to offer discounted tickets.
+For students we are offering limited discounted tickets.
 Please use our contact form to let us know you would like to be considered for a discount and we will get in touch with you.

 TIMING